fabiotr/pg_scripts/README.md

 - Works on PG >= 8.3
 - Show top 10 tables with more free size that may need maintenance
 - Based on pgstattuple_aprrox() function on pgstattuple extension
+- - Notice that  pgstattuple(oid) may take a wile to run and overhead your I/O
 ### tables_changes.sql
 - Show top 10 tables with more INSERTs, UPDATEs and DELETEs
 - Based on pg_stat_user_tables